bpinzone/TetrisAI/potential_opt.md

+give state a ctor so it shows up on profiler. give state a ctor so it shows up on profiler. give state a ctor so it shows up on profiler. give state a ctor so it shows up on profiler. give state a ctor so it shows up on profiler. give state a ctor so it shows up on profiler. give state a ctor so it shows up on profiler. give state a ctor so it shows up on profiler.

 Cache EVERYTHING the utility function needs.
-Inline all board member functions.
+Inline all board member functions. restrict holding?

 inline EVERYTHING
 things that are probably inlined and can use optimizations: